Your link text

 In Berea, Paul again shared the gospel in the synagogue.
 Many in Berea believed the gospel message.
 But the non-believing Jews from Thessalonica arrived in Berea to stir up trouble for Paul.
 So Paul sailed to Athens by himself while Timothy and Silas stayed behind.

 When Paul reached Athens, he was astounded at the number of statues of gods in the city.
 Paul preached both in the synagogue and the marketplace.
 He used references to their own "unknown god" and quoted some of the Greek poets.
 Some of the Athenians believed but most mocked Paul.
-Finally, Paul was invited to speak to the Greek elite at Mars Hill, also known as Areopagus.
+Finally, Paul was invited to speak to the Greek elite at Mars Hill which is also known as Areopagus.

 Reading Acts 17: 16-17: